 Fortunately, there’s still a long list of items that are still deductible, including charitable donations.
 Don’t breeze past this topic.
-Many charitable people don’t realize that charity-related expenses can also be deducted.
+Many charitable people don’t realize that they can also deduct charity-related expenses..
 For example, mileage driven to the annual fund-raiser can be deducted – or costs to prepare those bake sale treats.

 On the workplace side, unreimbursed costs for items like journals or licenses can be deducted – as can costs for uniforms.
 And if you have a health savings account, those contributions are deductible too.

 If you owed state income tax last Spring, that payment might be deductible; so is state sales tax you paid this year (up to the new limits) if you forgo the state income tax deduction.
 Deductions for state sales tax usually only applies in places like Washington State or Florida, where there is no state income tax, but there are exceptions.
 If you made a major purchase with a big sales tax bill, like for a new car, you might be better off declaring your sales tax (subject to that new cap, of course).

 And if you spent time in places like Las Vegas and lost money gambling, those losses can also be tax deductible under certain circumstances.

 Other more technical deductions involve payments you might have made to refinance your home mortgage.
 And if you reinvest dividends awarded by investment holdings, make sure you consult an expert or relevant software to ensure you get “credit” for the new, potentially higher prices you paid during these ongoing purchases.
 Doing so raises your cost basis (thereby reducing your gains and tax liability), but the math is tricky, so be sure you get help.